huming2207/syncify/doc/README.md

 ## API Reference

-There are two types of
+There are two types of API reference to use.
+Swagger is suggested as it's more up-to-date.

 ### Swagger